 Complete abandonment of an asset resulting in a sales price of 0.00

-Fixed Asset Junked there will be loss equal to its book value.
-This is called abandonment.
-The item is usually just thrown in the trash, or hauled to the dump.
-Sometimes a company will have to have the item hauled away
+When you abandon or junk a Fixed Asset, you will realize a loss equal to its original book value.
+This happens when the item is just thrown in the trash or hauled to the dump.

 Example: Fixed asset was junked on March 2.